Looking At United States Steel's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for United States Steel options trades today is 2178.62 with a total volume of 5,829.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for United States Steel's big money trades within a strike price range of $30.0 to $45.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for United States Steel's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of United States Steel's whale trades within a strike price range from $10.0 to $40.0 in the last 30 days.

 United States Steel Option Volume And Open Interest Over Last 30 Days